mahmoudimus/mahmoudimus.com/content/a-new-year-a-new-beginning.rst

 So it's the same way as going to the gym.
 Just publish consistently and eventually it'll become second nature.
 Point taken.

-I'm also going to try to focus to share my mistakes - I find that I can open up more when I talk about getting things wrong, and it's a personal touch that many writing journals lack.
+I'm also going to try to focus on sharing my mistakes - I find that I can open up more when I talk about getting things wrong, and it's a personal touch that many writing journals lack.